INTRODUCTION OF KITCHEN APPLIANCES

 Hotplates can be electrically or gas powered.
 It takes a while for the hot plate to heat up, before you can start cooking and it works by heat-transfer, an electrical element or gas fire heats up the metal plate, which in turn transfers the heat to the cookware.

 There are 2 main type of cooker hoods, an extraction or recirculation model.
-Extraction hoods should always be your preferred option, but they are restricted to be used in HDB or most private condominiums.
-Both hoods are practicably the same on the outlook, but the extraction hood requires installation of ducting.
+Extraction hoods should always be your preferred option, but they are restricted and are not to be used in HDB or most private condominiums.
+Mostly only private and landed houses will be able to use extraction hood.
+Both hoods are practicably the same on the outlook, but the extraction hood requires installation of additional ducting.

 If the air is recirculated through the cooker hood, this is done through a grease filter then a charcoal filter.
 All cooker hoods will come supplied with a grease filter, but not normally a charcoal one.